Chinese regional cuisine: Fujian

 Fujian cuisine (闽菜 (mǐncài)) is influenced by Fujian's coastal position and mountainous terrain.
-Woodland delicacies such as edible mushrooms and bamboo shoots are also utilized.
+Woodland produce such as edible mushrooms and bamboo shoots are also utilized.
 Slicing techniques are valued in the cuisine and utilized to enhance the flavor, aroma, and texture of seafood and other foods.
 Fujian cuisine is often served in a broth or soup, with cooking techniques including braising, stewing, steaming, and boiling.

 Jiangsu

 Jiangsu cuisine (苏菜 (sūcài)) is one of the major components of Chinese cuisine, which consists of the styles of Huai'an, Yangzhou, Nanjing, Suzhou and Zhenjiang dishes.
 It is especially popular in the lower reach of the Yangtze River.
 Huaiyang cuisine, one of the Four Great Traditions, is a style of Jiangsu cuisine.

 Typical courses of Jiangsu cuisine are Jinling salted dried duck (Nanjing's most famous dish), crystal meat (pork heels in a bright, brown sauce), clear crab shell meatballs (pork meatballs in crab shell powder, fatty, yet fresh), and Yangzhou steamed jerky strips (dried tofu, chicken, ham and pea leaves).